reactjs/react.dev/src/content/reference/react/cache.md

 ### `cache(fn)` {/*cache*/}

-Wrap a function with `cache` to receive a caching version of that function.
+Wrap a function with `cache` to receive a version of that function with caching.
 ```jsx
 import { cache } from 'react';
 import fetchUser from 'lib/user';